 Step 4: Resting the Smoked Brisket

-Once you’ve hit an internal meat temperature of 195 - 200°F, you can go ahead and remove the brisket from the smoker.
+Once you’ve hit an internal temperature of 195 - 200°F, you can go ahead and remove the brisket from the smoker.

-As tempting as it is to eat your smoked brisket as soon as it comes out of the oven, you must let your brisket rest.
+As tempting as it is to eat your smoked beef brisket as soon as it comes out of the oven, you must let your brisket rest.
 I can’t stress how important this step is.

 Letting your brisket rest for at least an hour gives the juices enough time to disperse throughout the meat.
-These juices are what keeps the smoked brisket moist and tender.
+These juices are what keeps the smoked beef brisket moist and tender.

 If you want to make the most out of your brisket, you will leave it to rest until the meat temp reaches 170°F. Grab a meat probe and ensure that the brisket is as tender as it can be.